kyma-incubator/compass/docs/storage/s3/README.md

 ### Azure Blob Storage

-On Microsoft Azure, there is available [Read-Access Geo-Redundant Storage (RA-GRS)](https://docs.microsoft.com/pl-pl/azure/storage/common/storage-redundancy), but it is limited to only two regions at the same time.
-In a result, it doesn't meet our requirements.
+Microsoft Azure has [Read-Access Geo-Redundant Storage (RA-GRS)](https://docs.microsoft.com/pl-pl/azure/storage/common/storage-redundancy) available, but it is limited to only two regions at the same time.
+As a result, it doesn't meet our requirements.

 ## Summary

-There are many [discussions](https://www.quora.com/How-can-we-use-Amazon-S3-as-a-database) whether using S3 as database is a good idea.
-It might work in some specific use cases, but generally it is not suggested to do so.
+There are many [discussions](https://www.quora.com/How-can-we-use-Amazon-S3-as-a-database) whether using S3 as a database is a good idea.
+It might work in some specific use cases, but generally, it is not suggested to do so.

 In our case using S3 will make the Registry implementation much more difficult.
-Doing so many request per single read/write operation will mean that every request to the Registry will be slow - much slower than typical (No)SQL database.
+Doing so, many requests per single read/write operation will mean that every request to the Registry will be slow - much slower than a typical (No)SQL database.

-Also, the cross-region replication is very limited in the top cloud providers.
-There is no cloud provider from three investigated that meets our requirements.
+Also, the cross-region replication is very limited in the top cloud providers' offerings.
+There is no cloud provider from the three investigated that meets our requirements.

 We should investigate database cloud solutions.
-In my opinion, in our use case, NoSQL database will fit more than SQL ones.
+In my opinion, in our use case, the NoSQL database will fit more than SQL ones.
 We could investigate solutions such as [Cloud Firestone](https://cloud.google.com/firestore/) or [Amazon DynamoDB](https://aws.amazon.com/dynamodb/).